Download

 Liquid Oral Administration

-The once-daily liquid oral solution requires less complex or intensive monitoring than cats receiving insulin.
-It can be administered directly into the cat’s mouth or applied onto a small amount of food.
+The once-daily liquid oral solution requires less complex or intensive monitoring for stabilized cats.
+It can be administered directly into the cat’s mouth or applied onto a small amount of wet food.

 Image